5th Floor, Brigade Towers,

 Report scope can be customized per your requirements.
 Click here.

-Heart disease is the leading cause of death for both men and women across the globe.
-According to the data provided CDC, coronary heart disease is the most common type of heart disease, killing over 370,000 people, annually.
+Heart disease is the leading cause of death for both men and women in the United States.
+According to the CDC, coronary heart disease is the most common type of heart disease, killing over 370,000 people, annually.
 People have become more concerned about their health, especially regarding heart diseases, and hence, they are adopting preventive care.
 This has increased the demand for heart rate monitors in this region.

 It is estimated that approximately every year, about 735,000 Americans have a heart attack, out of which, 210,000 have already had a heart attack.
 Moreover, neither the cardiac patients who have been hospitalized for more than six months in a year nor senior citizens can be taken to the hospital every now and then to measure their heart rate.

-As is evident from the above-mentioned statistics, coronary conditions in the United States is a huge driver for the growth of the heart monitor segment in the North America region.
+As is evident from the above-mentioned statistics, coronary conditions in the United States is a major driver for the growth of the heart monitor segment in the North America region.

 To understand key trends, Download Sample Report

 The market for patient monitoring systems in the North America region is moderately competitive and consists of the global as well as local players.
-Some of the major players that are actively present in this region are Boston Scientific, Becton Dickinson and Company, Medtronic, Koninklijke Philips N.V., GE Healthcare, among others.
+Some of the major players that are actively present in this region are Boston Scientific Corporation, Medtronic, Koninklijke Philips N.V, GE Healthcare, among others.
+The industry is highly competitive and there is a growing trend of partnerships and agreements between the industry participants and other medical device manufacturers in order to incorporate remote patient monitoring functionalities in their devices.

 1.1 Study Deliverables